resin-studio/slim/relational_types_schedule.md

     - restrict second order bound variables to LHS of subtyping (weakening to FOL semantics)

 #### Due 2023 Sep 01 (Next)
-- assert intuition:
+- assert intuition about horn clauses:
     - horn clauses are a natural structure for reasoning
+    - they represent the steps that may be used in constructing a derivation
-    - they are analogous to inference rules and and bayesian networks
+    - they are analogous to inference rules, bayesian networks, automata, etc
     - they provide an economical syntax that is relatively easy to automate
     - therefore, denotation into horn clauses is a beneficial effort, even if automation for the details does not yet exist.
 - determine feasibility of RInGen (the SOTA for solving inductive algebraic data types)